edgio-docs/edgio-docs/src/guides/v7/performance/rules/conditions.md

 -   Set the **Cookie Name** option to the exact name of the desired cookie.
 You may not use special characters, including an asterisk, or a regular expression.
 -   Only a single cookie name may be specified per instance of this match condition.
 -   Cookie name comparisons are case-insensitive.
--   The method for specifying multiple cookie values varies by operator:

-    -   **equals | does not equal:** Delimit each one with a single space.
-    -   **matches regular expression | does not match regular expression:** Use regular expression syntax (e.g., `value 1|value 2`).
+-   Use a regular expression (e.g., `value 1|value 2`) to specify multiple cookie values.

 <edgejs>